numpattern/numpattern.github.io/_posts/2020-04-24-Quantile-Quantile-Plot.md

 In statistics, a probability plot is a graphical technique for comparing two data sets, either _two sets of empirical observations_, _one empirical set against a theoretical set, or (more rarely) two theoretical sets against each other._ So we mentioned 3 different cases of choosing a couple of distribution to use them in both axis **x** and axis **y**.

-In this specific case, we will try the case of testing 1 empirical dataset distribution against a theoretical distribution (**Normal Standard Distribution**).
+In this specific case, we will try the case of testing 1 empirical dataset distribution against a theoretical distribution (**Standard Normal Distribution**).
 For this, let's use the plobplot function of the _scipy_ package.
 We have to mention that there are other packages in order to make a Q-Q plot.

 ```python
 import scipy.stats as stats